There is currently no drinking water at the park. Restrooms and showers are fully functional.

 Watchable Wildlife at Lyman Lake

-Lyman Lake Wildlife Viewing- Canadian GeeseSimply because of the remote nature of Lyman Lake State Park, wildlife, birds, reptiles, and amphibians abound in this wide open beautiful Arizona destination.
+Lyman Lake Wildlife Viewing- Canadian GeeseSimply because of the remote nature of Lyman Lake State Park, wildlife, birds, reptiles, and amphibians abound in this wide open beautiful Arizona destination in the northern foothills of Arizona's White Mountains.
 Wildlife has a way of making a trip even more special, with each sighting memories are made that can be called upon to reminisce about an amazing moment in time.
 Follow these tips to ensure your Lyman Lake adventure is filled with the sights and sounds of Arizona Wildlife!

 If visitors arrive to the park with the right gear, some area knowledge, and the right attitude, finding the local animals is a much easier task.
 First and foremost, a good pair of hiking shoes is recommended to hit the trails in search of wildlife and birds.
 Binoculars are also a very important piece of your wildlife viewing arsenal and can become an invaluable piece of equipment when that rare bird is across the lake, or baby deer are playing in the flowers a couple football fields away.